Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ```

 In this instance, the vertices check the messages they have received from neighbours and set their `cclabel` to be
 the minimum number received.
-This new label is then sent to their neighbours, allowing it to propagate and the
+This new label is then sent to their neighbours, allowing it to propagate to the
-neighbours who sent other labels set it themselves in the next step.
+neighbours who sent the other labels in the next step.
 If no new label is found
 (as their own label is already lower) a vertex may call {s}`voteToHalt()`.
 This means that they believe they have
 found their final value and therefore the algorithm may converge early.
 No new messages are sent in this instance.